Malcolm Pearson, Baron Pearson of Rannoch

-Malcolm Everard MacLaren Pearson, Baron Pearson of Rannoch (born 20 July 1942) is a British businessman and former Leader of the UK Independence Party (UKIP).
-He sits as an independent member of the House of Lords.
+Malcolm Everard MacLaren Pearson, Baron Pearson of Rannoch in the Scottish district of Perth and Kinross (born 20 July 1942) is a British businessman and politician who was leader of the UK Independence Party (UKIP) from 2009 to 2010.
+He currently sits as an independent member of the House of Lords.
 A Eurosceptic, he was a staunch supporter of pro-Brexit campaign Leave Means Leave.

+Early life

+Malcolm Everard MacLaren Pearson was born in 1942, the son of Colonel John MacLaren Pearson Pearson.
+He was educated at Eton.

-Early life and career
+Early career

+Prior to entering politics, Pearson had a career in international insurance.
+At the age of 22, in 1964 he founded the insurance brokers Pearson Webb Springbett.